-To add a new sheet to your Spreadsheet, click Add Before or Add After at the top of the document outline panel to add a new sheet to the outline, up to a limit of 100 sheets.
+To add a new sheet to your Spreadsheet outline, click Add Before or Add After at the top of the document outline panel.
+You can add up to 100 sheets to one Spreadsheet document.
 If you need to create a new Spreadsheet document, see Creating and Importing Spreadsheets.

-Once a sheet has been added to your document, you can adjust permissions for an individual sheet.
+Once you add a sheet to your document, you can change permissions for an individual sheet.
 Right-click the sheet in the document outline and choose Sheet Permissions.

-On the Permissions screen, find the user you'd like to adjust in the list, then click the permission level next to their name to grant them that permission.
-Viewers can view a sheet but not edit it.
-Editors can modify a sheet's contents.
-Owners can modify a sheet's contents as well as delete a sheet permanently.
+On the Permissions screen, find the user you'd like to change in the list.
+Then click the permission level next to their name to grant them that permission.

 Formatting in Spreadsheets

-You can adjust the precision of numbers in your Spreadsheet using the Shown In option.
-Highlight a cell or range, then navigate to the Edit tab and click Shown In to choose your precision.
-The displayed value of a cell may change based on the selected precision, but the exact value of the cell will be retained.
+You can adjust the precision of numbers in your Spreadsheet using the Entered In and Shown In options.
+Highlight a cell or range, then go to the Edit tab and select an option for Entered In to scale the values you enter or Shown In to define how to display the values.
+The displayed value of a cell may change based on these selections, but the exact value of the cell remains.

 Hiding Rows and Columns in Spreadsheets

-If you would like to hide rows or columns so that they remain in your document but are not visible, you can do so using the Hide feature.
+If you would like to hide rows or columns so they remain in your document but are not visible, you can use the Hide feature.

 Click the header for the column or row you'd like to hide to select the entire column or row.
-You can select multiple contiguous columns or rows by holding shift and clicking a column or row header, then dragging your mouse over the row or columns you want to hide.
+You can select consecutive columns or rows by holding shift and clicking a column or row header.
+You can also select a group of rows or columns by dragging your mouse over them.

-After making a selection, click Hide in the Edit toolbar and choose Hide Columns or Hide Rows based on your selection.
+After making a selection, click Hide in the Edit toolbar and choose Hide Columns or Hide Rows.

 Viewing Overlays in Spreadsheets

-Freeze Panes locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
+Freeze locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
 This feature is especially useful when working with large Spreadsheets.
-Freeze Panes can be used at any time.
-Freeze panes is turned on and off by choosing the Freeze/Unfreeze Panes command in the View menu.
+You can use Freeze at any time.
+Freeze is turned on and off by choosing the Freeze or Unfreeze from the View tab.

 Selecting a column will freeze it and all columns to the left of the selection.
 You can select the column by clicking the letter at the top.
-To Unfreeze the columns, choose the View tab, then Unfreeze again in the toolbar.
+To unfreeze the columns, select the View tab and click Unfreeze in the toolbar.
 Selecting a row will freeze the selected row and all rows above the selected row.
-You can unfreeze by choosing the View > Unfreeze option again.
+You can unfreeze by clicking Unfreeze again from the View tab.

-If you choose the top cell in the column, the column to the left will be frozen, but not the column for the chosen cell.
-Now you can scroll horizontally to compare data in different columns as needed.
+If you choose the top cell in the column, the column to the left is frozen, but not the column for the chosen cell.
+Now, you can scroll horizontally to compare data in different columns as needed.